emacsorphanage/req-package/README.md

 All use-package parameters are supported, see use-package manual for additional info.

+However there is now need of `:ensure` keyword usage. req-package will add it automatically if needed.

 More complex req-package usage example can be found at http://github.com/edvorg/emacs-configs.

 ##### Contribute